Are you looking for the best things to do in Spring in Madrid?

 1. Join in the Easter Celebrations

-Easter, locally known as Semana Santa (Holy Week), is one of the most significant religious celebrations in Spain.
+Easter, locally known as Semana Santa, is one of the most significant religious celebrations in Spain.

 Each Spanish region has its own particular customs and practices.
 In Madrid, many locals usually leave the city to enjoy this 4-day spring break.